Skip to content

 noun

-An individual who values creativity and pragmatism in daily life applies both to their style choices.
+An individual who values creativity and pragmatism in daily life and applies both to their style choices.
 They thrive on personal expression and use fashion to express that creativity.
-In equal measure, the CP desires functionality, a real practicality in how clothing works in their wardrobe.
+In equal measure, the CP desires functionality and a practicality in how clothing works in their wardrobe.
 When creativity and pragmatism are in balance, they feel most like themselves.

 Have to Have